Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 Focus on the high-level “why”, and the end-state you are pursuing.
 It’s easy to lose sight of the high-level “why” and get bogged down in details once we’ve started a project.
 We can waste months or even years pursuing tasks that feel pressing in the moment, but are ultimately irrelevant to our larger “why”.

-Ask “why” 5 times to drill down to your ultimate purpose. **[This is similar to the difference between [ultimate and proximate causes](https://www.tosummarise.com/causality-is-so-much-harder-than-we-normally-think/).]** For example, when deciding whether to start a new project, ask “why” 5 times to see if it links back to your ultimate purpose.
+Ask “why” 5 times to drill down to your ultimate purpose. for example, when deciding whether to start a new project, ask “why” 5 times to see if it links back to your ultimate purpose.
 If not, don’t do it.

 ##### What